GWesley/GCEncryptor/README.md

 # GCEncryptor
-A Mac app for file	encryption, using RNCryptor lib
+A Mac app for AES file encryption, using RNCryptor lib